PeizhiShi/MsvNet/README.md

 1. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
 2. Download the benchmark multi-feature [dataset](https://1drv.ms/u/s!At5UoWCCWHUKafomIKnOJnsl0Dg?e=lbK8iw), and put them in the folder `data/`.
 3. Download the pretrained optimal MsvNet and FeatureNet [models](https://1drv.ms/u/s!At5UoWCCWHUKaM5mfNTkvL1tl_c?e=OHVMBR), and put them int the folder `models/`.
-These models could produce the multi-feature recognition results reported in the paper.
+These models are trained under the optimal settings (instead of near-optimal settings) mentioned in our paper, which could produce the multi-feature recognition results reported in the paper.
 4. Run `python multi_test.py` to test the performances of the MsvNet and FeatureNet for multi-feature recognition.
 Please note that the multi-feature recognition part of the FeatureNet is only a reimplemented version.
 Watershed algorithm with the default setting is employed.
 Detailed information about the FeatureNet can be found from their [original paper](https://doi.org/10.1016/j.cad.2018.03.006).

 If you have any questions about the code, please feel free to contact me (p.shi@hud.ac.uk).